-RESULTS OF THE BALLISTIC TEST
+RESULTS OF THE BALLISTIC TEST.

 Though the three samples were made for each type of joints (the butt, corner and corner-edge), the ballistic tests were done at one sample from each group, only.
 That was done primarily due to the complexity of the experiment and since the obtained data were sufficient to estimate the ballistic resistance.
-The objective of the experiment was to estimate the degree of damage, namely the type of penetration of the basic zones of the welded joint (the base metal - BM, the heat affected zone - HAZ, the joining zone - JZ and the weld metal - WM) by ammunition of the 7.62 $\times$ 39 type: M67 Ball, 7.62 $\times$ 51 NATO Ball (Ball M80) and armor bullet 7.62 $\times$ 54R B32 API (Dragoon's).
+The objective of the namely the type of penetration of the basic zones of the joint were performed, with the samples fixed as described welded joint (the base metal - BM, the heat affected earlier.
+The total of 9 bullets was fired of the three zone - HAZ, the joining zone - JZ and the weld metal - calibers.
+The entrance side of the corner joint is presented WM) by ammunition of the 7.62 \times 39 type: M67 Ball, 7.62 in Figure 5 [5]. \times 51 NATO Ball (Ball M80) and armor bullet 7.62 \times 54R B32 API (Dragoon's).
 The 7.62 × 39 M67 Ball bullet is not prescribed by the NATO standards, but by the Russian standards of the ballistic protection, which is not guaranteed by the SSAB.